tohirbeka1997-ops/dunyozamin1/docs/prd.md

    - Verify: Navigated to supplier detail page\n
 9. **Search suppliers in list page:**
    - Type supplier name in search box
-   - Verify: Matching suppliers displayed\n
+   - Verify: Matching suppliers displayed

-10. **Filter suppliers by status:**
-    - Select'Active' or 'Inactive' filter
+10. **Filter suppliers by status:**\n    - Select 'Active' or 'Inactive' filter
     - Verify: Only suppliers with selected status displayed

 #### 4.9.13 Integration with Other Modules